Husband: Bikram Singh

 Some Lesser Known Facts About Deepa Malik

-- In the year 1999, she was diagnosed with a spinal tumor and walking became impossible for her.
-The spinal tumor was operated by conducting 3 surgeries and 183 stitches.
+- In the year 1999, she was again diagnosed with a spinal tumour and then walking became impossible for her.
+The spinal tumour was operated by conducting 3 surgeries and 183 stitches.
 This made her lower body paralysed.

 - She has participated in various adventure sports and has won accolades for those.